 QQ Other people trusting us with things makes them trust us.
-Sometimes our families tell others how we took them somewhere, and then those people ask for that.99- COLLABORATIVE STAFF
+Sometimes our families tell others how we took them somewhere, and then those people ask for that.
+QQ = -COLLABORATIVE STAFF

-Staff gained families' trust through consistent FAMILY ACTION communication, responsiveness to families' concerns Families were more likely to act independently once and interests, and respect for their priorities. they gained familiarity with a process or system.
-Staff Collaboratives hired case managers who could relate introduced families to resources and encouraged them to families through similar language, backgrounds, and to make phone calls and initiate processes on their own, lived experiences.
-Rapport-building occurred during and many families expressed pride when they handled intake, check-ins with families, and at community communications with providers or paperwork on their events, the latter of which allowed families to engage own.
-Some parents also fostered independence in with staff in socially driven activities their children by setting expectations around school
+Staff gained families' trust through consistent communication, responsiveness to families' concerns and interests, and respect for their priorities.
+Collaboratives hired case managers who could relate to families through similar language, backgrounds, and lived experiences.
+Rapport-building occurred during intake, check-ins with families, and at community events, the latter of which allowed families to engage with staff in socially driven activities.

 Communication changed with the pandemic.
 Collaboratives responded to the need for remote contact by implementing surveys to track families' evolving needs, text and WhatsApp groups to share important information and resources, and technology tutorials.
-Phone calls and Zoom meetings became the most frequent and safest way to conduct check-ins and programming, although family and staff expressed a preference for connecting in person".
+Phone calls and Zoom meetings became the most frequent and safest way to conduct check-ins and programming, although family and staff expressed a preference for connecting in person.